-That means house prices are likely to look even more expensive in terms of PE, when UK average earnings are used in the ratio instead of home buyer earnings.
+That means house prices are likely to look even more expensive in terms of their PE when UK average earnings are used in the ratio instead of home buyer earnings.

 I think it’s worth having a look at the long-term relationship between UK house prices and UK average earnings, so I’ll do that in a follow-on post.